-- accept what the child says. - stay calm, the pace should be dictated by the child without them being pressed for detail.
+- Accept what the child says. - Stay calm, the pace should be dictated by the child without them being pressed for detail.
 DO NOT ASK LEADING QUESTIONS such as "did x touch you there?"
-It is our role to listen - not to investigate. - use open questions such as "Is there anything else you want to tell me?" or "yes?" or "and?" - be careful not to burden the child with guilt by asking questions like "Why didn't you tell me before?" but you could ask 'Have you spoken to anyone else about this?' - $\circ$ ~ acknowledge how hard it was for the child to tell you. - o do not criticise the perpetrator, the child might have a relationship with them. - do not promise confidentiality, but reassure the child that they have done the right thing, explain whom you will have to tell (the designated lead) and why; and, depending on the child's age, what the next stage will be.
-It is important that you avoid making promises that you cannot keep such as "I'll stay with you all the time." or "It will be all right now.". - If you are in any doubt as to whether to refer the matter, speak and discuss with MASH.
+It is our role to listen not to investigate. - If more information is needed to establish if there has been abuse use open questions such as "describe what happened?" "tell me what happened?". - Use age appropriate words, avoid jargon or terms the child may well not understand. - Be careful not to burden the child with guilt by asking questions like "Why didn't you tell me before?" but you could ask 'have you spoken to anyone else about this?'. - Acknowledge how hard it was for the child to tell you. - Not criticise the perpetrator, the child might have a relationship with them. - Not promise confidentiality, but reassure the child that they have done the right thing, explain whom you will have to tell (the designated lead) and why and, depending on the child's age, what the next stage will be.
+It is important that you avoid making promises that you cannot keep such as "I'll stay with you all the time" or "it will be all right now". - If you are in any doubt as to whether to refer the matter, discuss with MASH.